Zahra-Bakhtiari/Improving_Deep_Neural_Networks_via_Hyperparameter_Tuning/README.md

 **3) [Gradient Checking](https://github.com/Zahra-Bakhtiari/Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization/blob/main/Gradient_Checking.ipynb)

 Gradient checking is a method to give us reassurance that backpropagation is actually working.
-4 - 1-Dimensional Gradient Checking
 Consider a 1D linear function 𝐽(𝜃)=𝜃𝑥.
 The model contains only a single real-valued parameter 𝜃, and takes 𝑥 as input.
 You will implement code to compute 𝐽(.) and its derivative ∂𝐽/∂𝜃.
 You will then use gradient checking to make sure your derivative computation for 𝐽 is correct.

 Note that gradient checking is slow!
 Approximating the gradient with ∂𝐽∂𝜃≈𝐽(𝜃+𝜀)−𝐽(𝜃−𝜀)/2𝜀 is computationally costly.
 For this reason, we don't run gradient checking at every iteration during training.
 Just a few times to check if the gradient is correct.
 Gradient Checking, at least as we've presented it, doesn't work with dropout.
 You would usually run the gradient check algorithm without dropout to make sure your backprop is correct, then add dropout.